The Lamb Lies Down on Broadway: Story

+Gabriel set the story in New York City to make Rael "more real, more extrovert and violent", and portrayed him to be least likely person to be subject to the surreal events.
+The name Rael was chosen as it was not of any particular ethnic origin, but Gabriel soon realised that The Who had used the same name on The Who Sell Out; this annoyed him at first, but he stuck to the choice.
+The band also found that "Ra" was common in male names in various nationalities.
+Rael is portrayed as half Puerto Rican; the other half of his identity is unknown.

-Gabriel used New York City as a tool to make Rael "more real, more extrovert and violent", choosing to develop a character that is the least likely person to "fall into all this pansy claptrap", and aiming for a story that contrasted between fantasy and character.
-He explained that as the story progresses Rael finds he is not as "butch" as he hoped, and his experiences eventually bring out a more romantic side to his personality.
-Gabriel deliberately kept the ending ambiguous but clarified that Rael does not die, although he compared the ending to the buildup of suspense and drama in a film in which "you never see what's so terrifying because they leave it up in the air without ... labelling it".
-Several of the story's occurrences and settings derived from Gabriel's own dreams.
+Gabriel summarised the concept as "overcoming fear".
+He deliberately made the ending ambiguous, but clarified that Rael does not die and compared the ending to the buildup of suspense and drama in a film in which "you never see what's so terrifying because they leave it up in the air without ... labelling it".
 Collins remarked that the entire concept was about split personality.
 The individual songs also make satirical allusions to mythology, the sexual revolution, advertising, and consumerism.
 Gabriel felt the songs alone were not enough to detail all of the action in his story, so he wrote the full plot on the album's sleeve.